MarcinIgna/shop-recomender-django-PSQL/README.md

 8. Access the Application:
    - Open your web browser and go to `http://127.0.0.1:8000/` to access the application.
+   - Create user account make some purchases and after ur next login u will see recomendation.
-   - Log in with the superuser account you created earlier to access the admin dashboard.
+   - Create and log in with the superuser account and make admin from normal user to see admin dishboard.
    - Explore the platform, add products to the shopping basket, and view personalized recommendations.

 ### Technologies Used